Skip to main content

 6 mentions Positive Neutral Negative

-The monetization strategy of the game has received criticism for its heavy reliance on ads, which slow down gameplay and lead to player frustration.
-Additionally, in-game requests for reviews and the presence of penalty points further detract from the experience, despite some replayability offered through inverted missions and achievements.
+The monetization strategy of the game has received criticism for its heavy reliance on ads, which slow down gameplay and lead to penalty points for players.
+While there are elements of replayability through inverted missions and achievements, the frequent ad interruptions detract from the overall experience.

 • “There are penalty points for ads and requests for reviews in-game.”